matrix-io/matrix-malos-zigbee/README.md

 Let's say we have a zigbee network of a MATRIX Creator, a smart bulb and a smart outlet.
 Each device will have their own **NodeID** that makes them unique in the network.
 Also each device would have a certain number of **Endpoints** where they implement a specific set of functionalities.
 Then inside each **Endpoint** each device will implement clusters related to that Endpoint.

-For example , the bulb probably implements a Home Automation Profile in one of its **Endpoints**, and the clusters inside this **Endpoint** : ON_OFF, LEVEL_CONTROL, COLOR_CONTROL and SCENES clusters.
+For example , the bulb probably could implement a Home Automation Profile in one of its **Endpoints**, the clusters inside this **Endpoint** could be ON_OFF, LEVEL_CONTROL, COLOR_CONTROL and SCENES cluster.
 On the other hand the smart outlet just implements the ON_OFF and SCENES clusters, because it's only capable of turning its output on and off.

 ## Using the driver